Saggarâtum: Location

 "What you send to Shubat-Enlil in Saggaratum let them receive in boats.
 From Saggaratu[m] to Qattunan.
 From Qattunan in wagons let the Qattunaneans ta[ke] it.
 Let them carry it to Shubat-Enlil."

 An itinerary from the time of Shamshi-Adad I indicated that travel between his capitol at that time, Shubat-Enlil, and Saggāratum took 5 days (about 175 kilometers) and proceeded on the route Shubat-Enlil, Tilla, Aslhum, Iyatu(m), Lakusir and then Saggāratum.

 Zimri-Lim took two "pilgrimages in his reign.
 The first proceeded to Ṣuprum, then to Terqa and then upstream of the Ḫabur, to Saggāratum, Raṣum, Tâdum, Ilānṣurā and Razamā ending at Ḫušlā where observances to Addu of Kummê were made.

 It is known that there was a canal between Saggarâtum and Suprum.
 Suprum, upstream of Mari, was the home of the Lim dynasty and Tell Abu Hassan has been suggested for its location.

 Saggarâtum has also been said to be near the Kingdom of Hana and possibly at Tell Abu Ha'it.

+The site of Chagar Bazar has also been suggested.